 So why can’t I get the “F” word out of my head?
 Well, dammit (here’s why)!

 So what next?
-I hear my regulars asking in earnest.
+I hear my regulars asking.
 In other words, what’s going to happen to “Behind the Stick” and this blog?
 Well I’ll sure as hell try to keep the thing going at least as best I can under these circumstances, so I sure as hell hope you’ll stop for an occasional pour.
 And I do mean occasional, as there’s bound to be some kind of lull until we reopen.
 And we will reopen!

-That said, I could go on and get a little misty by dragging this out and sharing how bad I really feel, but who the hell needs all of that with their morning coffee?
+That said, I could go on and get a little misty by dragging this out and sharing how badly I really feel, but who the hell needs all that with their morning coffee?
 Not me.
 That’s like someone at Happy Hour talking about his divorce.
 So I’ll just sign off.